 Other variations can include the photographer’s own lighting or other objects (see more good examples of this by Laura Krause).

-Another popular thing to shoot that falls within the category of landscape astrophotography are star trails.
+Another popular thing to shoot that falls within the category of landscape astrophotography is star trails.

 The star trail effect is created by a long exposure photograph staying focused on one point for an extended period whilst the Earth goes about its natural rotation.

-In addition, capturing shooting stars and meteor storms can be a variant of landscape astrophotography, provided the image include some aspect of the Earth’s landscape.
+In addition, capturing shooting stars and meteor storms can be a variant of landscape astrophotography, provided the image includes some aspect of the Earth’s landscape.

 You may also see landscape astrophotography referred to as “widefield astrophotography”.

 Widefield astrophotography refers to taking a picture of a large (i.e. wide) section of the sky at one time.
 Both landscape astrophotography and deep sky astrophotography (covered in number 4 below) can fall into the category of widefield astrophotography since they both typically involve capturing large objects like galaxies in the image.

 2. Solar System astrophotography (Lunar, Solar and planetary)

 Photographing the Moon and the Sun is known, respectively, as lunar astrophotography and solar astrophotography.

 The most common way of doing this is with a DSLR or mirrorless camera and a telephoto lens that allows you to zoom in to capture the details of these bodies.
 It can also be done with a telescope and a CCD/CMOS camera – with the telescope essentially taking the place of the zoom lens.